Studly Seniors, Part 1

 Tips for keeping your stallion healthy and productive into his golden years.

 From The American Quarter Horse Journal

 You’ve heard the success stories of stallions who reproduce well into their 20s.
 There’s no magic potion.
 These breeders are simply meticulous about the care of their stallions, monitoring all aspects of their lives - from turnout to nutrition to collection schedules - to keep attitudes happy and avoid burnout at all costs.

 Read on for tips on maintaining your stallion for a lengthy breeding career.

 1. Maintain a consistent daily routine.

-“It’s a good idea to establish a routine with breeding, feeding and exercise,” says Judy Adams, a breeding manger from Acampo, California.
+“It’s a good idea to establish a routine with breeding, feeding and exercise,” says Judy Adams, a breeding manager from Acampo, California.

 But each stallion is different and might prefer a unique schedule.

 “If it’s not a routine they like, you might have to change something, whether it’s the route you take to the breeding shed or the halter.
 There’s not one set plan to follow for every stallion.
 Get to know your stallion and read his attitude.”